Dear Epping Road Veterinary Hospital friends,

 We are committed to a rigorous protocols of disinfection between patients and making use of personal protective equipment.
 We are continually taking additional measures as necessary to be certain that our team members remain healthy and that we will continue to remain staffed through this pandemic.

 If you're feeling under the weather yourself, we ask you to please take very special precautions, for the safety of our staff, our clients, our patients - and for your own health, as well.
 Additionally, please inform us if your pet has come into contact with anybody who has been ill so that we can take further safety measures.
 This will help allow us to remain open and continue caring for pets and serving families.

 If you are feeling at all unwell or may have been exposed to someone with COVID-19, please arrange for another non-ill family member or friend to bring your pet on your behalf - even for curbside service- and inform us when calling.

 Please be aware that we have numerous ways to get you supplies like medications and food without having to visit our facility.
-We encourage investigating Purina Vet Direct https://www.proplanvetdirect.com/ (hospital code WU1I8) and Hills to Home https://hillstohome.com/ for options to get your prescription food delivered to your door.
+Please visit our online storefront https://eppingroadvet.vetsfirstchoice.com.
+We also encourage investigating Purina Vet Direct https://www.proplanvetdirect.com/ (hospital code WU1I8) and Hills to Home https://hillstohome.com/ for options to get your prescription food delivered to your door.
 We also have options to deliver medications right to your doorstep and encourage clients to utilize this service to strengthen social distancing efforts.
 Please give our office a call for assistance with this process.